keboola/connection-docs/tutorial/onboarding/usage-blueprint/index.md

 >
 > *This detailed guide helps you create your own documentation, explaining each part and what to include.
 > It's designed to fit your organization's specific needs and values.
 You'll find helpful notes throughout to make customization easy.
-> Once you've added your own details, you can remove these notes.
-Download the file and let's start creating documentation that matches your organization's unique requirements!*
+> Once you've added your details, you can remove these notes.
+Download [this file](/tutorial/onboarding/usage-blueprint/), and start creating documentation matching your organization's unique requirements!*
 >
-> You can view a sample of the content from the Platform Usage Blueprint document below.
+> *You can view a sample of the content from the Platform Usage Blueprint document below.*

 * TOC
 {:toc}